trongnsy/line-by-line-reader/README.md

 # Line By Line Reader
-Just a generic module that helps to read a flat file line by line
+Just a generic module code that helps to compute data when read a flat file line by line

 ## Develop
 - Using `fs` and `readline` module that are inbuilt modules in Node